Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Introduction

 for all $\phi$.
-Although the above example protocol has no faults in a digital quantum device that utilizes, e.g., a Hadamard and CNOT circuit to generate the GHZ state and carries out measurement of an $N$-qubit Pauli group observable, the example may be infeasible in an analog quantum system such as an atomic gas, in which a linear depth circuit involving pairwise-entangling gates and measurements of the individual particles cannot be implemented due to a lack of addressability.
+Note that the method of moments error is given by a formula that propagates the error in estimating the expectation of an observable to the error in the estimator of the parameter.
+Although the above example protocol has no faults in a digital quantum device that utilizes, e.g., a Hadamard and CNOT circuit to generate the GHZ state and carries out measurement of an $N$-qubit Pauli group observable, the example may be infeasible in an analog quantum system such as a gas of itinerant atoms, in which a linear depth circuit involving pairwise-entangling gates and measurements of the individual particles cannot be implemented due to a lack of addressability.
 One could note that the same method of moments sensitivity can be obtained by measuring the symmetric operator $\ket{N,0}\bra{0,N}+h.c.$ \cite{dowl}, which does not require a measurement to be carried out on individual atoms.
-This is true, but if the measurement statistics of this operator are to be obtained by counting the occurrences of $\ket{N,0}$ and $\ket{0,N}$ by number difference measurement, a GHZ-generating circuit must still appear somewhere in the protocol to convert the eigenvectors of $\ket{N,0}\bra{0,N}+h.c.$ to those of $\ket{N,0}\bra{N,0}+\ket{0,N}\bra{0,N}$.
+Despite this fact, if the measurement statistics of this operator are to be obtained by counting the occurrences of $\ket{N,0}$ and $\ket{0,N}$ in a measurement of the difference of occupation number between the modes, a GHZ-generating circuit must still appear somewhere in the protocol to convert the eigenvectors of $\ket{N,0}\bra{0,N}+h.c.$ to those of $\ket{N,0}\bra{N,0}+\ket{0,N}\bra{0,N}$.